-What separates urban fantasy from contemporary fantasy is the tropes and tone.
+Tropes and tone separate urban fantasy from contemporary fantasy.
 Urban fantasy protagonists are often detectives, bounty hunters, or monster slayers.
 Their stories are full of fight scenes, and they’re often darker with more dangerous villains than contemporary fantasy.

 Iron & Velvet by Alexis Hall

 I like my women like I like my whiskey: more than is good for me.

 Name’s Kane, Kate Kane.
 I’m a paranormal private investigator, which is like a normal private investigator except—and stop me if you’re having trouble following this—more paranormal.
 This business comes with a few basic rules: don’t start drinking before noon, don’t get your partner killed, don’t sleep with the woman who killed him.

 Last year I broke all of them.